cozodb/cozo/docs/source/functions.rst

 .. function:: uuid_timestamp(x)

-    Extracts the timestamp from a UUID version 1, as nanoseconds since the UNIX epoch divided by 100.
+    Extracts the timestamp from a UUID version 1, as seconds since the UNIX epoch.
 If the UUID is not of version 1, ``null`` is returned.
 If ``x`` is not a UUID, an error is raised.

 .. function:: is_null(x)